-The London Centre for Languages and Cultures (LCLC) was launched in November 2013, a partnership between The Open University, Pembroke College Oxford, and William Morris Sixth Form in Hammersmith.
+This course was written as part of the activities of the London Centre for Languages and Cultures (LCLC), which was launched in November 2013.
+This is an on going partnership between The Open University, Pembroke College Oxford, and sixth form colleges (first William Morris Sixth Form, then Westminster Academy) in Hammersmith.
 It has been set up with funding from the London Schools Excellence Fund, in conjunction with the Mayor of London and the Department for Education.

 The LCLC has been set up to enhance the subject knowledge of language teachers, and to encourage and promote the study of languages, which are traditionally less popular choices for university applicants from disadvantaged backgrounds.
 The languages included in the programme for the Centre are Arabic, Chinese, French, German, Italian, Japanese, Persian, Portuguese and Spanish, as well as a focus on applied linguistics.